Deschtex/html2react/README.md

 ### HTML conversion with element overrides

 A powerful feature of `html2react` is the ability to target elements in the provided HTML and override them with React components, using nothing but [CSS selectors](https://www.w3.org/TR/css3-selectors/#selectors) for the mapping.
+Super simple!

+The following example maps any `<a>` tag in the HTML to the local `Link` component:

 ```javascript
 import React from 'react'